Molecular, Cellular, and Developmental Biology: http://bio.unc.edu/graduate/mcdb/

-Students in the biology department must take a total of four (4) courses.
-Two (2) of these must be didactic courses offered by any of the BBSP departments, and at least one (1) must be a journal club/participation type seminar, of which the biology department offers several per semester.
-Coursework must encompass at least two broad areas of biology.
-Coursework is usually finished in the first year and must be finished by the end of the second year.
-Second year students are required to attend the Biology department student seminar (BIOL 891).
+Students in the MCDB track must take a total of four (4) courses.
+Two (2) of these must be lecture courses offered by any of the BBSP departments (and encompass at least two broad areas of biology), and at least one (1) must be a journal club/participation type seminar, of which the biology department offers several per semester.
+For Qbio, 13 credit hours of coursework must be completed including at least 6 credits in lecture courses and at least one graduate seminar.
+Required coursework is typically completed in the first two years in the program.

-Written Exam: The Biology Department written exam is typically taken by students the summer between their first and second year.
-Students choose 3 broad subject areas (of 4 offered) to focus on for the exam.
-For each subject area, they are given a group of up to 10 papers approximately one month before the exam.
-They receive questions and answer them in a written format.
-The exams are graded by the Biology MCDB Written Exam Committee (this is a separate committee from the student’s own thesis committee).
-Students who do not pass may be asked to retake all or part of the exam the following year.
+Written Exam: The MCDB and Qbio written exams are taken by students in the spring semester of their second year.
+Students choose 3 or 4 broad subject areas to focus on for the exam.
+The format of the exam and materials used to prepare for it will be determined by the students graduate committee.
+They will receive questions and answer them in a written format with pass/fail determined by the student’s committee.
+If a student fails an exam once they are allowed to retake it at a later date.
 In some circumstances, BBSP students who enter the Biology department to study Ecology, Evolution or Organismal Biology (EEOB) will take an equally rigorous qualifying exam with a different format after consultation with their PI and the director of graduate studies.

-Committee Meetings and Oral Examination: Students form their committee from members of the faculty and have their first committee meeting by the end of their second year.
-The feasibility and oral examination are combined into one comprehensive oral examination that is accompanied by a written proposal.
+Committee Meetings and Oral Examination: Students form their committee from members of the faculty and have their first committee meeting during the fall of their second year.
+During the student’s third year they will take the combined feasibility and oral examination.
+For the feasibility and oral exam, students write a feasibility proposal on their thesis topic in the format of a grant proposal (typically limited to eight pages).
+The proposal should have preliminary data that has been generated; however, the report should be primarily focused on the logic and feasibility of the project.
 This examination must be held before the end of the spring semester of the third year.
-For the feasibility and oral exam, students write a feasibility proposal on their thesis topic in the NIH NRSA style.
-The proposal should have preliminary data that has been generated; however, the report should be primarily focused on the logic and feasibility of the project.
 After passing their oral examination, students will have one committee meeting per year until graduation.